PSCourtney/PocketBaseSharp/README.md

 > Built with 💘 for the PocketBase community.
 > Continued development of the original PocketBase C# SDK by PRCV1 - I can't thank you enough for your work!
+This project is tested with BrowserStack.